Los Negros: Background

-The group was originally formed to counter Los Zetas gang and government security forces.
+The group was originally formed from the remnants of the Los Chachos gang from Nuevo Laredo to counter Los Zetas gang and government security forces.
 Los Negros used to work with the Beltrán-Leyva Cartel but following Arturo Beltrán Leyva's death in December 2009 during a shootout with Mexican Marines, infighting broke out for the control of the Beltrán-Leyva Cartel.
 One faction was led by lieutenants Édgar Valdez Villarreal and Gerardo Alvarez-Vazquez, while the other is led by the current cartel leader Héctor Beltrán Leyva and his 'enforcer' lieutenant, Sergio Villarreal Barragán.
 Los Negros then worked with Edgar Valdez Villarreal's organization until his arrest on August 30, 2010, then the gang collapsed.

 Los Negros had been known to employ gangs such as Mexican Mafia and MS-13 to carry out murders and other illegal activities.
 The group was involved in fighting other cartels in the Nuevo Laredo region for control of the drug trafficking corridor.

 Its operational area was originally Tamaulipas, and later extended its influence to Nuevo León and Coahuila states.
 They also had operations in San Luis Potosí, Veracruz, Michoacán, Guerrero, Zacatecas and Sonora.